betterscientificsoftware/images/README.md

 tag after the preceeding text and before the image to ensure adequate separation between the two

 #### Do not:
-* Place an image without entering a deck (this is the first introductory sentence or paragraph of your copy) By including a deck this ensures the images are placed below the prerequisites.
+* Place an image without entering a deck (this is the first introductory sentence or paragraph of your copy).
+By including a deck this ensures the images are placed below the prerequisites.
 Not doing so "breaks" the page.

 ### Exceptions
 #### Blog post images